roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+===

- ****** The Hard Body's Continuing Education Ch.
-06b ****** bydlsloan© The next morning, Cori woke up with the taste of semen still fresh on her tongue.
+The next morning, Cori woke up with the taste of semen still fresh on her tongue.
 She rolled over and felt Harris next to her.
 They were both naked under the sheets.
 She looked at the clock -- it was only 6 a.m., but she was too excited about her new job to sleep any longer.
 She wondered if Harris would want a blowjob to start his day or if he would be mad if she woke him up.
 Silly, she thought, what man had ever been upset about a morning blowjob?

  She lifted the covers back and slid between his legs, which were splayed across the bed.
 Watching his eyes, she knelt down and grazed his balls with her nose.
 No reaction.
 She dipped her head and let her hair fall onto his cock.
 He stirred, smiling in his sleep, then slowly opened his eyes.